Skip to main content

 Hormonal recalibration for women, particularly during the peri-menopausal and post-menopausal transitions, requires a delicate and nuanced approach.
 Symptoms can range from vasomotor effects like hot flashes to mood instability, sleep disruption, and loss of libido.
 A foundational protocol may involve low-dose Testosterone Cypionate, administered subcutaneously, to address energy and libido.
 Progesterone is often prescribed to support sleep and mood, with its use tailored to the woman’s menopausal status.

 Peptide therapies can be layered onto this foundation to address parallel concerns.
-For instance, a woman experiencing joint pain and accelerated skin aging alongside hormonal symptoms could benefit from BPC-157, a peptide known for its systemic healing and properties.
+For instance, a woman experiencing joint pain and accelerated skin aging alongside hormonal symptoms could benefit from BPC-157, a peptide known for its systemic healing and tissue repair properties.
 For enhancing sexual health and arousal, PT-141 can be utilized to work directly on the nervous system to increase libido.
 This demonstrates how peptides can provide targeted solutions that augment the systemic support offered by bio-identical hormone therapy.

 A Look at Combined Therapeutic Strategies